 After ending our cooperation with Microsoft Windows, we no longer offer the OS as part of our pre-installed options, so our customer has to obtain their own license and install the operating system on a VPS or dedicated server by themselves.

-If you installed Windows on virtual or dedicated servers it can be managed in two basic ways:
+If you installed Windows on virtual or dedicated servers, it can be managed in two basic ways:

 - Remote Desktop (RDP, Terminal Services) – the usual method of Windows server administration, distant (remote) login to the desktop

-Remote Desktop (RDP)
+Remote Desktop Protocol (RDP)

-Windows systems are remotely managed via the RDP protocol by using the Access to Remote Desktop program.
+Windows systems are remotely managed via the RDP protocol by using the Access to a Remote Desktop program.
 This program is a standard part of every Windows OS.
 The regular log-in details of Windows users are used for log-in, for example via the Administrator user.

-Licence to use RDP
+Licence to Use the RDP

-KVM (Keyboard-Video-Mouse) is the generic name of the technology for remote access to monitor, keyboard and mouse.
+KVM (Keyboard-Video-Mouse) is the generic name of the technology for remote access to a monitor, keyboard and mouse.
 Such access does not depend on the operating system, so it works even when the operating system has crashed.
-You can also boot the system from CD/DVD, manage BIOS etc.
+You can also boot the system from a CD/DVD, manage BIOS etc.